cert-manager/print-your-cert/README.md

          | jq -r '.networkInterfaces[].accessConfigs[] | select(.type=="ONE_TO_ONE_NAT") | .natIP')
    ```

-2. I delegated `print-your-cert.cert-manager.io`.
-Anyone in the group
+2. The zone `print-your-cert.cert-manager.io` is a delegated zone meant for print-your-cert.
-   team-cert-manager@jetstack.io can update the `A` record:
+   Anyone in the Google group team-cert-manager@jetstack.io can update the `A` record:

    ```bash
    gcloud dns record-sets update --project cert-manager-io \